 Booking of Taxi to and from airport – £10 admin charge per transaction

-a) Special Precautions: The Governor needs to be aware of any matters that are relevant to the pupil’s, security and safety.
-The Governor must therefore be notified in writing immediately of any court orders or situations of risk in relation to a pupil for whom any special safety precautions may be needed.
-A parent may be excluded from school premises if the Governor, acting in a proper manner, considers such exclusion to be in the best interests of the pupil or of the School.
+a) Special Precautions: The Proprietor needs to be aware of any matters that are relevant to the pupil’s, security and safety.
+The Proprietor must therefore be notified in writing immediately of any court orders or situations of risk in relation to a pupil for whom any special safety precautions may be needed.
+A parent may be excluded from school premises if the Proprietor, acting in a proper manner, considers such exclusion to be in the best interests of the pupil or of the School.

 b) Leaving School Premises: A pupil is required to have written permission before leaving school premises during the course of a school day.
 Boarding pupils are required to provide details of mode of travel and the address and a contact telephone number where the pupil can be contacted when not at school premises.
 The School is not, however, able to prevent a pupil leaving school premises in breach of School rules and is not legally entitled to do so in the case of a pupil aged 16+ or 18+.

-c) Residence during Term Time: The Governor must be notified in writing immediately if a pupil will be residing other than with a person who has parental responsibility.
+c) Residence during Term Time: The Proprietor must be notified in writing immediately if a pupil will be residing other than with a person who has parental responsibility.

 d) Absence of Parents: When both parents will be absent from the pupil’s home for a 24 hour period or longer, the School requires, in writing, the name, address and telephone number for 24 hour contact of the adult to whom parental responsibility has been delegated to.